DemonRem/ChartsFinder/README.md

 For Windows users: Go to releases and download the latest version of ChartsFinderWin.zip.

 For Linux and Mac users: Go to releases and download latest charts-finder-public_all.deb or charts-finder-public.noarch.rpm based on your distribution.
-After install, You'll find the program in Accessories.
+After install, You'll find the program in Accessories menu.

 If your distribution uses another package system or you're using Mac, go to 'Source code' section below.